Assessment and Management Peripheral 1

 Looking for a realistic insight into life as a physio student?
 We share it all on social media!

-Follow our team on Twitter @UoS_Physio.
+Follow our team on X (formerly Twitter) @UoS_Physio.

-Follow our Physio society on Instagram at @salfordphysiosociety.
+Follow our Physio Society on Instagram at @salfordphysiosociety.

 Check out our takeover on The Chartered Society of Physiotherapists Instagram: